N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Experiments and Analysis

 \subsection{Model Sensitivity and Systemic Stability Experiments}

 If our method is indeed capturing an intrinsic property of the model’s alignment dynamics—rather than dataset-specific artifacts—then its induced safety ordering should remain stable when we perturb the underlying data and sampling conditions.
 The goal of this section is therefore to test the \emph{systemic stability} of our JSS-based safety scale.
-Concretely, we ask:

-\begin{itemize} \item whether the relative JSS differences between models (i.e., the safety ranking induced by $\mathrm{JSS}$) remain consistent when we vary which jailbreak trajectories are used under different attack datasets and how many sample size $n$ trajectories are included; and \item whether the same stability holds when we perturb the benign reference distribution, by changing the source corpus and the number of benign samples used to estimate the natural manifold. \end{itemize}
+Concretely, we ask: (i) whether the relative JSS differences between models remain consistent when we vary which jailbreak trajectories are used under different attack datasets and how many sample size $n$ trajectories are included; and (ii) whether the same stability holds when we perturb the benign reference distribution, by changing the source corpus and the number of benign samples used to estimate the natural manifold.